I'm Honey!

 And then I explained why…

-Kankakee by the Sea was my most important teacher on the subject of survival.
+The town I grew up in, Kankakee by the Sea, was my most important teacher on the subject of survival.
 The town, thank God, taught me to adapt as a young girl to every situation that requires true grit, an ability to stretch myself without breaking, a positive attitude that I will succeed.
+After all, I believe that grace and grit are important traits for empowered women.

 I faced situations that exceeded reasonableness for a young girl, but I left the town with a feeling of positive power and an earthiness in my soul, that small town girls have.